 Four years later, she finds the wherewithall to end the relationship.

 God, we laughed.
 And while the details vary, the structure is the same in every story we told.
 In each case, there’s a moment very early on when something is stepped over, when something that is there for us to say, is not said.
-When instead of saying that thing – “I don’t remember you” – we choose looking good (or to say it another way, avoiding looking bad).
+When instead of saying the thing – “I don’t remember you” – we choose looking good (to say it another way, avoiding looking bad).